rtmigo/lambdarado_py/README.md

 start(get_app)
 ```

-When starting the Lambda function instance, the `main.py` file will be imported
+When starting the Lambda function instance, the `main.py` will be imported
 *twice* and the `get_app` method will run *once*.
 Therefore, it is
 better to initialize the app only when `get_app` is called.